epfl-ada/ada-2024-project-databand/README.md

 4. Genre analysis
 5. Common themes analysis: for each of the pre-DVD, during-DVD, and post-DVD eras, movie plots from the top genres will be extracted and analyzed.
 First, pre-processing will be performed by removing stopwords and through lemmatization to reduce words to their base form.
-Then, we will use word clouds to display the most common words in movie plots for each genre-era, giving an indication of common themes.
+Then, word clouds will be used to display the most common words in movie plots for each genre-era, giving an indication of common themes.

 ## Timeline & Milestones